benvial/tetrachotomy/README.md

 # Tetrachotomy

-A numerical method to find the simple poles and residues of a function of a complex variable.
+A numerical method to find poles and zeros of a function of a complex variable.